Note

 Allow requests from the Azure portal

-When you enable an IP access control policy programmatically, you need to add the IP address for the Azure portal to the ipRangeFilter property to maintain access.
-The portal IP addresses are:
+When you enable an IP access control policy programmatically, you might need to add the IP addresses for the Azure portal services to the ipRangeFilter property to keep using some portal functionality.

-You can enable requests to access the Azure portal by selecting the Allow access from Azure portal option, as shown in the following screenshot:
+You can enable requests to access the Azure portal by selecting the Add Azure Portal Middleware IPs option, as shown in the following screenshot:

 Azure operated by 21Vianet